MrR0807/Notes/understanding-parquet-file.md

 ### Hybrid layout

-Going back to Parquet.
+Let's go back to Parquet.
 Which layout does it utilise?
 The answer is both - otherwise known as hybrid layout.

 **Note!** There are multiple different implementations of hybrid layout currently, but I'm going to cover only one of them which Parquet is based upon.